MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 When you understand the types of flows that you want to create, you are ready to create cloud flows.
 To do this, follow these steps:

-1. Open the default solution in your Power Apps environment. *IMPORTANT: Don't add these solutions to your provider solution.*
+1. Open the default solution in your Power Apps environment.
+> [!IMPORTANT]
+> Don't add these solutions to your provider solution.

 2. Select **New**, then select **Cloud Flow**.